pymodbus-dev/pymodbus/README.rst

 Supported versions
 ------------------------------------------------------------

-Version `2.5.3 <https://github.com/riptideio/pymodbus/releases/tag/v2.5.3>`_ is the last 2.x release with support to python2.7.x and in in maintenance mode.
+Version `2.5.3 <https://github.com/riptideio/pymodbus/releases/tag/v2.5.3>`_ is the last 2.x release with support to python2.7.x and is in maintenance mode.

 Version `3.0.0dev3 <https://github.com/riptideio/pymodbus/releases/tag/v3.0.0dev3>`_ is the current prerelease of 3.0.0 (Supports only Python >=3.7)